Yuvraj20/phpmysqlworkshop/README.md

 # phpmysqlworkshop
-This assignment repo part of php and Mysql workshop conducted by Pillai college of Enginnering,New Panvel on behalf of IIT bombay
+This is assignment repo part of php and Mysql workshop conducted by Pillai college of Enginnering,New Panvel on behalf of IIT bombay